norkskargrot/D_Nocker.github.io/content/games/tinysumo/rules.md

 <img class = imagewithinpost style="margin-bottom: 0.5rem" src="/games/tinysumo/demo8.png">

 The rest of the dice are now taken, in turns, from the action pool.
-First out opponent takes the red die, and has to assign it to the grab action.
+First our opponent takes the red die, and has to assign it to the grab action.
 We then take the remaining white die and choose to assign it to the grab action.

 <img class = imagewithinpost style="margin-bottom: 0.5rem" src="/games/tinysumo/demo9.png">